-The earliest evidence of science can be found in prehistoric times, such as the discovery of fire, invention of the wheel and development of writing.
+The earliest evidence of science can be found as far back as records exist.
 Early tablets contain numerals and information about the solar system, which were derived by using careful observation, prediction and testing of those predictions.
-Science became decidedly more scientific over time, however.
+Science became decidedly more "scientific" over time, however.

 1200s: Robert Grosseteste developed the framework for the proper methods of modern scientific experimentation, according to the Stanford Encyclopedia of Philosophy.
 His works included the principle that an inquiry must be based on measurable evidence that is confirmed through testing.

 1400s: Leonardo da Vinci began his notebooks in pursuit of evidence that the human body is microcosmic.
 The artist, scientist and mathematician also gathered information about optics and hydrodynamics.

 1500s: Nicolaus Copernicus advanced the understanding of the solar system with his discovery of heliocentrism.
 This is a model in which Earth and the other planets revolve around the sun, which is the center of the solar system.

 1700s: Benjamin Franklin discovered that lightning is electrical.
 He also contributed to the study of oceanography and meteorology.
 The understanding of chemistry also evolved during this century as Antoine Lavoisier, dubbed the father of modern chemistry, developed the law of conservation of mass.

 1800s: Milestones included Alessandro Volta's discoveries regarding electrochemical series, which led to the invention of the battery.
 John Dalton also introduced atomic theory, which stated that all matter is composed of atoms that combine to form molecules.
 The basis of modern study of genetics advanced as Gregor Mendel unveiled his laws of inheritance.
 Later in the century, Wilhelm Conrad Röntgen discovered X-rays, while George Ohm's law provided the basis for understanding how to harness electrical charges.